creightonr/b_loc/README.md

-# comparing summed data from feeds, beginning with b-cycle cities
+# comparing summed data from feeds - so far: b-cycle cities